-Jocelyn loves the outdoors – the idea of being in nature, camera in hand is her happy place.
+Jocelyn loves the outdoors – the idea of being in nature, camera in hand, is her happy place.
 So away this young artist went – brush in hand and a clear focus on the word JOY.
-She admits that beauty of plants, the wonder of the animals and even creativity of bugs are her inspiration for new art projects.
-IDEAS were aplenty so she ended up painting five different variations – the one we landed on had so much meaning.
-Little did Jocelyn know the significance of butterflies to the Dueck family – but there one is painted on her rock.
+She admits that the beauty of plants, the wonder of the animals, and even bugs’ creativity are her inspiration for new art projects.
+IDEAS were aplenty, so she ended up painting five different variations – the one we landed on had so much meaning.
+Little did Jocelyn know the significance of butterflies to the Dueck family, but one is painted on her rock.

 I imagined her holding this rock in her hands, just the way you might imagine caring for a precious jewel.
-We asked her dad to take a picture of it that moment and that became the genesis of this little caricature for the ONE Campaign limited edition signature sock.
+We asked her dad to take a picture of it at that moment, and that became the genesis of this little caricature for the ONE Campaign limited edition signature sock.